jwarning/react-scrollable-list/README.md

 The content can alternatively also be another react component.

-The component takes up to three props:
+The component takes up to four props:
 - listItems: an array of items in the format specified above
 - heightOfItem: the CSS height of each item (needs to be the same for each item)
-- maxItemsToRender: an optional number which tells the component how many components before and after the item scrolled to it should pre-render
+- maxItemsToRender: an optional number which tells the component how many
+- style: an optional style object to add inline styling through JS components before and after the item scrolled to it should pre-render

 ```js